-Page 8 of 24 A Part-145 Components organisation holding a Class C C rating approval on a particular component and having in its approved scope of The release of works work NDT inspections The certifying staff performed under for this component. is qualified The release of class C is done on an following the This organization the component EASA Form 1 (or by procedures needs to have CCS maintenance means of an internal established by the and NDT personnel carried out release document organisation in qualified in under C class when this component compliance with accordance with rating has to be is for the the competent 145.A.30(f). organisation's own performed by authority In this case the NDT components use and the requirements.
+Page 9 of 22 A Part-145 Components organisation holding a Class C C rating approval on a particular component and having in its approved scope of The release of works work NDT inspections The certifying staff performed under for this component. is qualified The release of class C is done on an following the This organization the component EASA Form 1 (or by procedures needs to have CCS maintenance means of an internal established by the and NDT personnel carried out release document organisation in qualified in under C class when this component compliance with accordance with rating has to be is for the the competent 145.A.30(f). organisation's own performed by authority In this case the NDT components use and the requirements.
 The inspector performs the organisation has in certifying staff CCS is not NDT task and signs (CCS). place the related required to have a off the Work Order / internal procedures in Part-66 licence.
 Engineering Order. the MOE).
 The CCS releases the works performed to the component (including NDT inspection) on an EASA Form 1.

-The release of the maintenance carried out under D1 class rating has to be performed by The certifying staff is qualified following the procedures established by the organisation in compliance with EN4179, Part-66 The release of works performed under class D1 rating is done on an EASA Form 1 or using another form of release to service (other than aircraft release to service) as defined by the organisation in the A Part-145 organisation holding a D1 approval on a particular NDT method.
+Specialised services The release of the maintenance carried out under D1 class rating has to be performed by "specialised services" certifying staff.
+The certifying staff is qualified following the procedures established by the organisation in compliance with EN4179, Part-66 licence is not required.
+The release of works performed under class D1 rating is done on an EASA Form 1 or using another form of release to service (other than aircraft release to service) as defined by the organisation in the MOE in compliance with 145.A.50 and approved by the competent authority.
+A Part-145 organisation holding a D1 approval on a particular NDT method.
 The approved scope of work will be NDT inspections on this method.
 This organisation needs to have NDT certifying staff qualified in accordance with 145.A.30(f).
-In this case the NDT certifying staff performs and releases --- --- --- --- tasks (removal of panels, blankets, wires, re-installation, etc), or
+In this case the NDT certifying staff performs and releases the NDT task on an EASA Form 1 or using another form of release to service (other than aircraft release to service) as defined by the organisation in the MOE in compliance with 145.A.50 and approved by the competent authority. ---------------------- -- -- -- -- panels, blankets, wires, re-installation, etc), or